Tanaidacea

 The crustacean order Tanaidacea (known as tanaids) make up a minor group within the class Malacostraca.
 There are about 940 species in this order.

 Description

 Tanaids are small, shrimp-like creatures ranging from 0.5 to 120 mm in adult size, with most species being from 2 to 5 mm.
 Their carapace covers the first two segments of the thorax.
 There are three pairs of limbs on the thorax; a small pair of maxillipeds, a pair of large clawed gnathopods, and a pair of pereiopods adapted for burrowing into the mud.
-Unusually among crustaceans, the remaining six thoracic segments have no limbs at all, but each of the first five abdominal segments normally carry pleopods.
+The remaining six thoracic segments each bear a pair of pereiopods, and each of the first five abdominal segments normally carry pleopods.
 The final segment is fused with the telson and carries a pair of uropods.

 The gills lie on the inner surface of the carapace.
 The thoracic limbs wash water towards the mouth, filtering out small particles of food with the mouthparts or maxillipeds.
 Some species actively hunt prey, either as their only food source, or in combination with filter feeding.